dyusupov/katacoda-scenarios/single-iscsi/step3.md

 neadm cluster create region1; \
 neadm tenant create region1/tenant1; \
 neadm bucket create region1/tenant1/bk1; \
-neadm service create iscsi iscsisvc; \
+neadm service create iscsi iscsisvc
-`{{execute}}

-Create 8gb LUN with 128K chunk size and replication count 1

-`
-neadm iscsi create iscsisvc region1/tenant1/LUN1 8G -s 128K -r 2
 `{{execute}}

 At this point service is ready to be attached to one or more Edge node by using "add" command and specifying server id (can be found in "neadm system status" output)